vibeus/vibe-website/content/order/us-sales.md

           - key: target
             value: section-book-demo

-how_it_works:
+hardware_features:
-  title1: A touchscreen whiteboard built
-  title2: for the modern workspace
+  title: A touchscreen whiteboard built for the modern workspace
-  figure: img/order/how-it-works.png
+  figure: img/order/hardware-features.png
-  mobilefigure: img/order/4K-vibe-mobile.png
-  link:
-  links:
+  figure_mobile: img/order/hardware-features-mobile.png
+  features:
     - title: A 55” 4K UHD touch screen and maganetic stylus
       body: 8ms response time makes the stylus-to-touchscreen experience natural and familiar.
-      index: 1
-      icon: img/order/dots-01.png
     - title: 10 Multi-touch points
       body: 10 multi-touch points allow multiple people to interact with the screen simultaneously via touch or stylus.
-      index: 2
-      icon: img/order/dots-02.png
     - title: Connections
       body: HDMI In&Out, 3.5mm Audio out, USB 2.0/3.0
-      index: 3
-      icon: img/order/dots-03.png
     - title: Easy to install, easy to set up
       body: Installation couldn’t be simpler.
 Vibe takes less than five minutes to install.
-Vibe also wall mounts.
+Vibe also supports wall mounts.
-      index: 4
-      icon: img/order/dots-04.png
     - title: Portable Stand
-      body: With Vibe’s portable stand, any room becomes a dynamic meeting space.Red or white
+      body: With Vibe’s portable stand, any room becomes a dynamic meeting space.
+Red or white.
-      index: 5
-      icon: img/order/dots-05.png
-book_a_free_demo:
+  cta:
+    title: Tech Specs
+    url: /resources/Vibe_Tech_Specs.pdf
+    class: is-black is-outlined is-rounded
+    target: _blank

+feature_columns:
-  title1: Collaboration software for however,
-  title2: wherever, you work
+  title: Collaboration software for however, wherever, you work
-  items:
-    - class: book-demo1
+  features:
-      figure: img/order/book-demo1.png
+    - figure: img/order/feature-columns-1.png
       title: Video Conferencing with your remote teams
-      content: Join or start meetings with the apps your team loves.
+      body: Join or start meetings with the apps your team loves.
 Use Zoom, Microsoft Teams, Skype, WebEx to connect around the world.
-    - class: book-demo2
-      figure: img/order/book-demo2.png
+    - figure: img/order/feature-columns-2.png
       title: Edit in real time on your choice of device
-      content: Don't limit yourself to a single screen.
+      body: Don't limit yourself to a single screen.
 Access your canvas through the Vibe Board, through your Mac or PC, or on your mobile device.
-    - class: book-demo3
+    - column_class: is-hidden-tablet-only
-      figure: img/order/book-demo3.png
+      figure: img/order/feature-columns-3.png
       title: Screencast enhanced with touch
-      content: Fluidly bring content to Vibe by wirelessly casting your screen to Vibe and you can annotate as needed.
+      body: Fluidly bring content to Vibe by wirelessly casting your screen to Vibe and you can annotate as needed.
-ready_to_see:
+  # cta:
+  #   title: See a Demo
+  #   url: /demo/
+  #   class: is-black is-outlined is-rounded is-request-demo
+  #   data:
+  #     - key: target
+  #       value: section-book-demo

+book_demo:
   title: Ready to see Vibe in action?
-  body: Book a demo to see a product overview
+  body: Book a demo to see a product overview.
-  cta:
-    title: i18n-content-contact-_index-bottom_cta-cta-title
-    buttons:
-      - title: Schedule a Live Demo
-        link: #
-      - title: Watch Demo Video
-        link: #
+  figure: img/home/feature-eng.png
   form:
     action: 'https://api.hsforms.com/submissions/v3/integration/submit/5698963/1270333f-4cc2-4450-901d-d4f9b29fed58'
     controls: